 It’s Your Turn

 What do you think?
-Is the zero based budgeting method applicable in today’s modern companies?
+Is the Zero Based Budgeting costing method applicable in today’s modern companies?
 Do you recognize the practical explanation or do you have more suggestions?
-What are your success factors for a good zero based budgeting set up?
+What are your success factors for a good Zero Based Budgeting costing set up?